 Three to five days after fertilization, the couple, in consultation with the physician, selects the number of embryos for transfer.
 The embryos are then introduced into the uterus via a small catheter.
 Because the embryo transfer procedure is similar to an insemination procedure, little discomfort is involved, and no anesthesia is required.
 Remaining embryos that are of sufficient quality may be cryopreserved (frozen) for use in a future IVF cycle.

 Approximately two weeks after the embryo transfer, a blood pregnancy test is performed.
 If the test results are positive, a repeat blood pregnancy test is performed 48 hours later.
 Contact Our Orlando, Florida in vitro fertilization (IVF) Experts.

-Contact Us for In Vitro Fertilization (IVF) in Orlando, Florida
+Contact Us for In Vitro Fertilization (IVF) in Winter Park, Florida

-Please contact the Center for Reproductive Medicine, serving the Orlando, Florida area, to request further information about in vitro fertilization (IVF) or to schedule an appointment with one of our infertility specialists.
+Please contact the Center for Reproductive Medicine, serving the Winter Park, Florida area, to request further information about in vitro fertilization (IVF) or to schedule an appointment with one of our infertility specialists.